simpAKi-adolfo-kun/AIcura/README.md

 # To Badhan & Eqramul ~ Can you please provide me your photos.
 # TO Manish - I have send it
 // >>>>>>> main
+To eqramul ~ please rectify your code our company name is AIcura.